rob-mckenna/service-bus-messaging-environment-private-endpoints/README.md

 tags |  Tags to be applied to resources.
 Replace with tag Name and Value of our choice.
 Be sure to maintain the JSON format.

 * Be sure to save the chages to the script file.
 * Change directory to the scripts directory.
+The scripts expects to be executed from this directory and expects the repositories folder structure to be in place in order to properly locate the ARM template files.
 * Execute the shell script to build the environment.

 ```bash